BYT3XX/DialogService/README.md

 ## WHAT YOU ARE ABLE TO DO WITHOUT IT BREAKING
 - Move and scale objects
-- Anything else, like UI styling stuff, changing buttons to ImageButtons, and anything that doesn't delete the important items.
+- Anything else, like UI styling stuff, changing buttons to other UI interaction objects, and anything that doesn't delete the important items.